John Lennon was a songwriter and poet famed for being in “The Beatles”

 Dovedale Primary School, Liverpool.
 Quarry Bank High School, Liverpool.
 Liverpool Art College (Despite failing all his “O” Levels, the Headmaster of the High School, Mr. Pobjoy made a special recommendation).

-Chronology/Biography of John Lennon:
+Timeline/Biography of John Lennon:

 1940: Lennon’s mother was unable to look after him and he was eventually passed into the care of her sister Mary, known as aunt “Mimi” and her husband George Smith.
 His childhood home was 251 Menlove Avenue, Allerton.